kennygrant/bestiary/maps.md

 Go maps are not thread safe.
 If you need to access a map across goroutines \(for example in a handler\), you should use a [mutex](https://golang.org/pkg/sync/#Mutex) to protect access and make it a private variable protected by that mutex.
 Any access to the map should lock the mutex first, perform the operation, and then unlock it again.
 You can also use a RWMutex if you have a lot of reads and few writes.

-Be careful when using mutexes or maps not to inadvertently make copies of them \(for example if you passed Data below by value to a function, the mutex would be copied along with the data\).
-For this reason you will sometimes see mutexes declared as pointers, but the important point is not to copy them \(or their data\).

 ```go
 type Data struct {
     // mu protects access to values